Gardening for Beginners 🌱 START HERE

 Q. Is dethatching my lawn necessary?

 Dead grass clippings can build up over time, suffocating your lawn by preventing new grass seed and fertilizer from reaching the soil.
 Although it usually isn’t necessary to dethatch a lawn every year, it’s a good idea to do so every few years.
-Check the lawn yearly to see how much thatch has accumulated.
-If the thatch is an inch deep or more, your lawn needs dethatching.
+If the thatch on your lawn is an inch or more deep, it needs dethatching.

 Q. Is it better to dethatch my lawn if it is wet or dry?

 It’s best to dethatch when the lawn is moist but not too wet.
-If the soil is too dry, the blade will struggle to remove the thatch.
+If the soil is too dry, even a sharp blade will struggle to remove the thatch.
 If the lawn is saturated, the dethatching blade is more likely to pull out clumps of healthy grass along with the dead grass clippings.

 Q. How do I get rid of thatch naturally?

 To get rid of thatch naturally, create conditions that will help it decompose.
-First, make sure the soil underneath the layer of thatch remains moist by watering regularly.
-Second, when you mow, bag grass clippings to avoid adding to the problem until you have the thatch issue under control.
+First, water regularly to ensure the soil underneath the layer of thatch remains moist.
+Second, when you mow, bag grass clippings to avoid adding to the problem until the thatch issue is under control.
 Finally, fertilize the lawn regularly with a product that contains nitrogen to speed up the decomposition process.

 To dethatch your lawn with a lawn mower, purchase and install a dethatching blade.
 Once the blade is installed, set it to the proper height so that its tines remove the thatch without yanking out clumps of grass.
 It typically takes a little trial and error to find the proper height.